yigitacil22/git-workshop/workshopgit.md

-# My Nane is Yigit Acil
+# My Name is Yigit Acil
 ### I am a first year student in Computer Science, I like music, coding and economy.
 I am from Turkey.